MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-data-transform.md

 ---

 # required metadata
-title: "How to transform and subset data in Microsft R"
+title: "How to transform and subset data in RevoScaleR (Machine Learning Server) | Microsoft Docs"
 description: "How to manipulate and transform data in RevoScaleR."
 keywords: ""
 author: "HeidiSteen"